A DEEPER DIVE into the Mystery of Christmas

 14 Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city.
 (Revelation 22:12-14)

-He was there in spirit as the Spirt of God in the beginning, stirring over the waters, bringing creation about; and the Revelation of Jesus Christ at the end of the Bible is all about him.
-He will also be there at the end of time.
+His reward is the eternally resurrected physical life of the soul—the flowering of humanity—because he was the first soul among humanity to become an eternal flowering by receiving an immortal body.
+He was there in spirit as the Spirt of God in the beginning, stirring over the waters, bringing creation about.
+That Spirit became known as the “Word,” giving life deeper meaning; and the Revelation of Jesus Christ at the end of the Bible is all about who he is and how he will fulfill the final parts of Messianic prophecy.
+He was at the beginning of time and will be at the end of time.

-Thus, when it came to who is the one who is appropriate to worship, the Apostle Paul made a proclamation to the people of Athens:
+Do you see how the same words (themes) keep recurring in these prophecies about the Messiah?
+It was prophesied from days of old that all nations and peoples of every language would worship the “son of man,” the Messiah.
+That is why, when it comes to who is the one who is appropriate to worship, the Apostle Paul made a proclamation to the people of Athens:

 22 Paul then stood up in the meeting of the Areopagus and said: “People of Athens!
 I see that in every way you are very religious.
 23 For as I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: to an unknown god.
 So you are ignorant of the very thing you worship—and this is what I am going to proclaim to you.